geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

     - The ground sampling distance must match the ground sampling distance of the data fetcher
     - You may need to adjust the number of workers depending on the available resources and the number of tiles per batch

-Have a look at the [API reference](../../api_reference/inference/exporter/segmentation_exporter.md#aviary.inference.SegmentationExporterConfig) for more details on the configuration options.
+Have a look at the [API reference][API reference SegmentationExporter] for more details on the configuration options.

+  [`SegmentationExporter`]: ../../api_reference/inference/exporter/segmentation_exporter.md
+  [API reference SegmentationExporter]: ../../api_reference/inference/exporter/segmentation_exporter.md#aviary.inference.SegmentationExporterConfig

 ---